-This publication is designed to provide accurate and authoritative information.
+This publication is designed to provide accurate and authoritative information about the subject matter covered.
 It is distributed as a public service by The Leukemia & Lymphoma Society (LLS), with the understanding that LLS is not engaged in rendering medical or other professional services.
+LLS carefully reviews content for accuracy and confirms that all diagnostic and therapeutic options are presented in a fair and balanced manner without particular bias to any one option.